ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Day 13: Default & Named Arguments — Two Small Features, Big Quality-of-Life - <a href="https://kirupakaran094.medium.com/day-13-default-named-arguments-two-small-features-big-quality-of-life-19c8d7de297a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Cutting-Edge Mobile App Development Technologies Your Company Should Adopt Right Now - <a href="https://medium.com/@info.codeavenueus1/10-cutting-edge-mobile-app-development-technologies-your-company-should-adopt-right-now-c42a5676dcd7?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kirubakaran`**
+✍️ **posted by `Code Avenue`**

-<blockquote>Android with Kotlin for Absolute Beginners — Day 13 of the Series
+<blockquote>The mobile-first world isn’t coming — it’s already here.
+With over 7 billion smartphone users globally, businesses that fail to invest in…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Fixing Android 13’s Automatic Wi-Fi Connection Failure with WifiNetworkSpecifier - <a href="https://medium.com/@sagarsocrates.22/fixing-android-13s-automatic-wi-fi-connection-failure-with-wifinetworkspecifier-db0fc5865528?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 14: Collections — List, Set, and Map, the Three Workhorses - <a href="https://kirupakaran094.medium.com/day-14-collections-list-set-and-map-the-three-workhorses-0d620b009107?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sagarsocrates `**
+✍️ **posted by `Kirubakaran`**

-<blockquote>How I solved an undocumented Android 13 policy change that broke hub auto-reconnection — with no official fix from Google.
+<blockquote>Android with Kotlin for Absolute Beginners — Day 14 of the Series
 Continue reading on Medium »</blockquote>

 <h3>3.
-Menguasai ListView dan SharedPreferences di Flutter - <a href="https://medium.com/@dzakiluqman275/menguasai-listview-dan-sharedpreferences-di-flutter-001f1fcb08fb?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top Mistakes to Avoid When Hiring Tablet App Developers - <a href="https://medium.com/@emmaamelia673/top-mistakes-to-avoid-when-hiring-tablet-app-developers-293c6880c5b0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzakii Luqman Faid`**
+✍️ **posted by `Emmaamelia`**

-<blockquote>ListView adalah widget pada Flutter yang digunakan untuk menampilkan sekumpulan data dalam bentuk daftar secara vertikal.
-ListView…
+<blockquote>When we talk about device applications, the first two thoughts that usually come to mind are mobile apps and desktop apps.
+And that’s not…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Secure Screens in Flutter: Blocking Screenshots, Screen Recording, and Spying Eyes - <a href="https://medium.com/@himanshusharma_4140/secure-screens-in-flutter-blocking-screenshots-screen-recording-and-spying-eyes-3c2db1ca1432?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Augmented Intelligence Interfaces in Mobile Products - <a href="https://medium.com/@syedayanali781/augmented-intelligence-interfaces-in-mobile-products-2a900c0d86a9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Himanshu Sharma`**
+✍️ **posted by `Boolean Inc`**

-<blockquote>If your app shows sensitive content — passwords, banking statements, medical records, internal data, customer PII — there’s a class of leak
+<blockquote>Mobile phones have become much more than communication devices.
+Today, they work like smart digital companions that understand habits…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building a YouTube-Style Floating Video Player in Flutter with floatube_player - <a href="https://medium.com/@usmantech.me/building-a-youtube-style-floating-video-player-in-flutter-with-floatube-player-d9997a6dcee8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Rise of IoT & Mobile App Integration: What Leading Development Companies Are Building Next - <a href="https://medium.com/@info.codeavenueus1/the-rise-of-iot-mobile-app-integration-what-leading-development-companies-are-building-next-51e6c4f95cf8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Usman`**
+✍️ **posted by `Code Avenue`**

-<blockquote>Flutter has amazing UI capabilities, but one thing I always missed was a smooth YouTube-style floating video experience.
+<blockquote>The world around us is becoming smarter — and faster than most people realize.
+From the thermostat that learns your schedule to the…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Do Domínio ao Deploy: Hospedando seus Arquivos de Deep Links no Cloudflare Pages (Parte 7.1) - <a href="https://crdornelles.medium.com/do-dom%C3%ADnio-ao-deploy-hospedando-seus-arquivos-de-deep-links-no-cloudflare-pages-parte-7-1-ee329924a72d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Makes a Successful Mobile App?
+Key Features Every Business Should Know in 2026 - <a href="https://medium.com/@techvaders/what-makes-a-successful-mobile-app-key-features-every-business-should-know-in-2026-2e5e9903b973?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristian Dornelles`**
+✍️ **posted by `Adrian Vale`**

-<blockquote>No Post 5, fiz uma promessa nos comentários: se houvesse demanda, escreveria um guia específico sobre como registrar um domínio e publicar…
+<blockquote>In 2026, mobile apps have become a core part of how businesses connect with customers, deliver services, and build long-term engagement…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Flutter + Supabase: cómo crear apps modernas sin construir un backend desde cero - <a href="https://medium.com/@giansando2022/flutter-supabase-c%C3%B3mo-crear-apps-modernas-sin-construir-un-backend-desde-cero-1a7de94367cb?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gian Sandoval`**

+<blockquote>Una guía práctica para conectar tu app Flutter con autenticación, base de datos y datos en tiempo real
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Fixing Android 13’s Automatic Wi-Fi Connection Failure with WifiNetworkSpecifier - <a href="https://medium.com/@sagarsocrates.22/fixing-android-13s-automatic-wi-fi-connection-failure-with-wifinetworkspecifier-db0fc5865528?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The On-Device AI Showdown: Android 17 vs. The iOS 27 Rumors - <a href="https://medium.com/@anshulpatro/the-on-device-ai-showdown-android-17-vs-the-ios-27-rumors-760b44e05d93?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sagarsocrates `**
+✍️ **posted by `Anshul Patro`**

-<blockquote>How I solved an undocumented Android 13 policy change that broke hub auto-reconnection — with no official fix from Google.
+<blockquote>Two giants.
+Two philosophies.
+One inflection point for every mobile developer.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Best Facebook Video Downloader App for Android — HD, Reels, Without Watermark (2026) - <a href="https://medium.com/@siriusa.help/best-facebook-video-downloader-app-for-android-hd-reels-without-watermark-2026-b55c0f8d4ce4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Skill to Income: What You Can Actually Do With AI in 2026 - <a href="https://medium.com/@jossymbadiwe/from-skill-to-income-what-you-can-actually-do-with-ai-in-2026-f213f950e670?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Siriusa Help`**
+✍️ **posted by `Messiah Josiah`**

-<blockquote>You want to download a Facebook video to your phone.
-A Reel your friend posted.
-A recipe video from a page you follow.
-A Live stream you…
+<blockquote>But beyond the hype, what can you actually do with AI skills?
 Continue reading on Medium »</blockquote>

-<h3>3.
-GOLDENQQ — Situs Poker Online Terpercaya & Penuh Kemenangan!  - <a href="https://medium.com/@intersenal8/goldenqq-situs-poker-online-terpercaya-penuh-kemenangan-1060e6a45a90?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Intersenal`**

-<blockquote>Cari tempat bermain poker online yang aman, seru, dan menguntungkan?
-GOLDENQQ hadir sebagai pilihan terbaik untuk para pecinta permainan…
-Continue reading on Medium »</blockquote>

-<h3>4.
-Is a new paradigm breaking for Android developers after Google I/O 2026? - <a href="https://yaircarreno.medium.com/is-a-new-paradigm-breaking-for-android-developers-after-google-i-o-2026-4814da5493bc?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yair Carreno`**

-<blockquote>Without a doubt, AI-First tools and next-generation models stole the spotlight at this year’s Google I/O.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Swift Package Manager and Flutter iOS Plugins: The crisp_chat 2.4.8 Fix Story - <a href="https://alaminkarno.medium.com/swift-package-manager-and-flutter-ios-plugins-the-crisp-chat-2-4-8-fix-story-490316b3089c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Document Vault That Genuinely Can’t Be Subpoenaed - <a href="https://medium.com/@amabm18/i-built-a-document-vault-that-genuinely-cant-be-subpoenaed-1610837df625?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Md.
-Al-Amin`**
+✍️ **posted by `Abhishek Mishra`**

-<blockquote>Flutter 3.44 introduced a major shift for iOS and macOS development:
+<blockquote>Why my passport, my will, and my kid’s vaccination card now live in a C++ core, a Secure Enclave, and a stack of paper QR codes, and not…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Do Domínio ao Deploy: Hospedando seus Arquivos de Deep Links no Cloudflare Pages (Parte 7.1) - <a href="https://crdornelles.medium.com/do-dom%C3%ADnio-ao-deploy-hospedando-seus-arquivos-de-deep-links-no-cloudflare-pages-parte-7-1-ee329924a72d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The On-Device AI Showdown: Android 17 vs. The iOS 27 Rumors - <a href="https://medium.com/@anshulpatro/the-on-device-ai-showdown-android-17-vs-the-ios-27-rumors-760b44e05d93?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cristian Dornelles`**
+✍️ **posted by `Anshul Patro`**

-<blockquote>No Post 5, fiz uma promessa nos comentários: se houvesse demanda, escreveria um guia específico sobre como registrar um domínio e publicar…
+<blockquote>Two giants.
+Two philosophies.
+One inflection point for every mobile developer.
 Continue reading on Medium »</blockquote>

 <h3>3.
-12 iOS 26 Hidden Features Apple Never Told You About (2026) - <a href="https://medium.com/@ashokvanik7888/ios-26-hidden-features-iphone-2026-795ca06e4732?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+2026: How to Stitch a 360° Panorama on an iPhone With Zero Feature Matching, Zero OpenCV, and Zero… - <a href="https://medium.com/@calen0909/2026-how-to-stitch-a-360-panorama-on-an-iphone-with-zero-feature-matching-zero-opencv-and-zero-514a73efa86a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gadget World Zone`**
+✍️ **posted by `Yasushi Oh`**

-<blockquote>I’ve been using iPhones since 2019 and i still not find features that exited me. iOS 26 has at least a dozen of them and Apple never once…
+<blockquote>TLDR; Phones already know exactly where they’re pointing.
+So instead of guessing how photos overlap (feature matching), we just ask ARKit…
 Continue reading on Medium »</blockquote>

 <h3>4.
+RECHTSVERBINDLICHES BRANCHEN-DOSSIER: Kevin Alexander GREBENSCHEK (PERSONA NON GRATA)
-Mobile System Design Interview Series #3: Designing a High-Performance Image Caching System - <a href="https://medium.com/@anand.mishra.mca/mobile-system-design-interview-series-3-designing-a-high-performance-image-caching-system-41dfdc9cab09?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+​Status… - <a href="https://medium.com/@rosaalexandraofficial/rechtsverbindliches-branchen-dossier-kevin-alexander-grebenschek-persona-non-grata-status-a5a748636d33?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anand Mishra`**
+✍️ **posted by `Rosaalexandraofficial`**

-<blockquote>Designing an Image Caching System is a foundational mobile system design problem.
-Apps like Instagram, TikTok, and Airbnb live and die by…
+<blockquote>Kinderschänder Pedo Kevin Alexander Grebenschek
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Rise of Handheld Controllers with Mobile Attachments in Mobile Gaming - <a href="https://medium.com/@temeltimes/the-rise-of-handheld-controllers-with-mobile-attachments-in-mobile-gaming-cc5b97fabfd4?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SwiftUI and UIKit: Coexistence, Migration, and Architecture Decisions - <a href="https://naggelidis.medium.com/swiftui-and-uikit-coexistence-migration-and-architecture-decisions-60013887bbe1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Temel`**
+✍️ **posted by `Nikos Aggelidis`**

-<blockquote>Mobile gaming has transformed dramatically over the last decade.
+<blockquote>For many years, UIKit has been the foundation of iOS development.
+If you have worked on iOS long enough, there is a good chance that most…
 Continue reading on Medium »</blockquote>

 <h3>6.
-AI-Assisted iOS Development with BMAD, Claude Code, and SwiftUI - <a href="https://medium.com/@akumaranand/ai-assisted-ios-development-with-bmad-claude-code-and-swiftui-3be91baaf6a7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Clean Architecture in SwiftUI (Part 1): How to Organize Files in a Scalable Project - <a href="https://medium.com/@bhabanishankar777/clean-architecture-in-swiftui-part-1-how-to-organize-files-in-a-scalable-project-0dbbbd5eba17?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Athena`**
+✍️ **posted by `Bhabanishankar`**

-<blockquote>Recently, I explored combining BMAD (Business Managed Agile Development) with Claude Code to see whether AI could help structure and…
+<blockquote>In this article, I am not going to explain what clean architecture is or what the Domain or Presentation layers are, those basic things…
 Continue reading on Medium »</blockquote>

 <h3>7.
-How I cut my iOS app’s cold start from 1.4s to 287ms - <a href="https://medium.com/@simplememo.com/how-i-cut-my-ios-apps-cold-start-from-1-4s-to-287ms-6dc8df44a6c3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Most Senior Mobile Developers Failed These 5 Questions - <a href="https://medium.com/@mobileappdeveloper.koti/most-senior-mobile-developers-failed-these-5-questions-c2f7f9404c8f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simple Memo - Captio-style`**
+✍️ **posted by `Mobile App Developer`**

-<blockquote>Eleven measurements, three theories that were wrong, and seven changes that actually moved the number on a real iPhone 13 Mini.
+<blockquote>These Questions Look Simple Until You Debug Them in Production.
 Continue reading on Medium »</blockquote>

-<h3>8.
-A Tuesday Notification, a Decade of Unencrypted Texts, and the Update That Finally Fixed It - <a href="https://medium.com/codex/a-tuesday-notification-a-decade-of-unencrypted-texts-and-the-update-that-finally-fixed-it-9da69ea7cf92?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MayhemCode`**

-<blockquote>Most people tapped Install Later.
-Here’s what they missed — and why iOS 26.5.1 is already on its way
-Continue reading on CodeX »</blockquote>